adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 ## Who is this for?

 These conventions are useful for tiny projects with 1 person on the team and equally they are useful for huge projects with 100 people on the team.
-And whether your design is set in stone for the next 5 years or will evolve frequently, *Maintainable CSS* can help.
+And whether your design is set in stone for the next 5 years or will evolve frequently, *MaintainableCSS* can help.